-Canada Child Benefit (CCB): Complete Guide
+Canada Child Benefit (CCB) 2025

-2024-2025 Maximum Amounts
+2024-2025 CCB Maximum Amounts

-For the July 2024 to June 2025 benefit year:
+For the July 2024 to June 2025 benefit year (based on your 2023 tax return):

 Eligibility Requirements

-To receive CCB, you must:
+To receive CCB, you must meet all of the following criteria:

-- Live with a child under 18
+- Live with a child under 18 – the child must reside with you

-- Be primarily responsible for the child's care and upbringing
+- Be primarily responsible – for the child's care and upbringing

-- Be a Canadian resident for tax purposes
+- Be a Canadian resident – for tax purposes

 Who Is "Primarily Responsible"?

-- Supervises daily activities and needs
+- Supervises – daily activities and the child's needs

-- Makes arrangements for childcare when necessary
+- Arranges childcare – when necessary

-- Participates in educational and recreational activities
+- Participates – in educational and recreational activities

-- Attends to health needs and medical appointments
+- Attends – to health needs and medical appointments

 How CCB Is Calculated